nabeek/UUBC-Homework6/README.md

 # Errors and Bugs

-v1 - Known "XMLHttpRequest cannot load due to access control checks" error in Safari; this error preveent the UV index from populating and being styled
+v1 - Known "XMLHttpRequest cannot load due to access control checks" error in Safari; this error prevents the UV index from populating and being styled; use Chrome for full functionality

 # License